chriswilley/linux-server-config/README.md

 ### cron-apt

 [Cron-apt](http://manpages.ubuntu.com/manpages/trusty/man8/cron-apt.8.html) is a small utility for running nightly checks for updated Linux packages using apt-get.
 By default, the tool updates the local package repository and downloads new packages but does not install them.
 I kept this default behavior because over time it becomes difficult to predict how package updates will affect running applications.
+If you just apply all updates, applications you're hosting on the server can suddenly break after a particular package changes as the result of an update.
+Based on my own experience, it's better to apply updates manually.
+Cron-apt makes this easier by auto-downloading updates and alerting sysadmins to what has an update pending.

 The utility emails the Linux admin with the result of the previous night's update check; if there are updates that look important, the admin can just run

 ```
 sudo apt-get dist-upgrade